 Cyril was quick to reply.
 A midnight defamation notice, on a Sunday no less.
 Will leave the paper/lawyers to handle it.
 Ah, the excitement.
 And he also reposted the article, saying never re-posted a piece before, but then, never been sent a defamation notice before.

-Though many tweeters thought that the PTI should have not reacted strongly to an opinion piece, others made light of the PTI reaction.
+Though many tweeters thought that the PTI should not have reacted strongly to an opinion piece, others made light of the PTI's reaction.
 Journalist/columnist Nadeem F. Paracha was quick to pounce, calling Mazari apa, he tweeted: Apa Mazari very angry at Dawn.
 Making lots of dollar signs and exclamation marks in her tweets.
 Maybe reads too many comic books.

 Abbas Nasir, a former editor of Dawn, didn’t like Mazari’s hint that Cyril has sold himself for dollars.
 He said: A columnist's opinion is slander.
 Saying all with an opposing point of view sold themselves for dollars is insaf?
 Hehehe.